OISF/suricata/doc/userguide/upgrade.rst

 Configuration Updates
 ~~~~~~~~~~~~~~~~~~~~~

-New versions of Suricata will occationally include updated config files:
+New versions of Suricata will occasionally include updated config files:
 ``classification.config`` and ``reference.config``.
 Since the Suricata
 installation will not overwrite these if they exist, they should be manually
 updated.
 If there are no local modifications they can simply be overwritten